SeattleFeministJS/seattlefeministjs.github.io/_posts/2015-11-19-getting-to-know-git.md

 ####Pushing
 When you want to share a branch with a remote repository you need to "push" it up to a remote using `git push [name_of_remote] [name_of_branch]`

+##Tags
+Tags are used to mark a point in the repository history, hence pointing to a specific commit.
+Tags cannot be committed to or changed, they will always point to the same commit in history.
+There are two types of tags, **lightweight** and **annotated**.

+A lightweight tag is just a pointer to a specific commit.
+Annotated tags are stored as objects and contain the tagger name, email, the date and a tagging message and can be signed and verified.
+It's recommended to use annotated tags so you have all of that information included.
+Creating an annotated tag is simple `git tag -a v0.1 -m "Initial Version"`.
+If you want to see a list of tags, and verify that you have made your tag, use `git tag` and if you want to inspect what is included in the tag use `git show [tag_name]`.